 Getting ‘lawfully wedded’ brings with it certain rights and as mentioned above it also revokes any Will that has been made by you or your partner.
 This means people and family members may be now set to benefit from your estate who weren’t previously in line to do so.
 These may be family members who you have fallen out with or who have expressed disappointment with your decision.

 These delicate and often complex family histories need to be dealt with expertly by specialist solicitors.
-Not organising your estate even lead to feuding battles after your death between your grieving partner and your unaccepting family members.
+Not organising your estate even leads to feuding battles after your death between your grieving partner and your unaccepting family members.
 Making a Will and planning your estate with a professional ensures your ultimate wishes have been put down in writing, witnessed and signed correctly so that everything is legally binding.